HeavyMetalGuy/7ramps/README.md

 # Ramps Library for 7 Motors

-This is a modified version of the ramps libryry made by momostein.
+This is a modified version of the ramps library made by momostein.

 https://github.com/momostein/Ramps